BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

 That means `maven verify` will check the most requirements for you, and GitHub Actions is doing the rest for you.
 Everything that is not covered by the build-pipeline is really special and will be checked in the PRs by our review.

-If you now run into a problem when you execute `maven verify` you will notice it by the message:
+If you now run into a problem when you execute `maven verify` you will notice it by the message in the log:
 ````
 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD FAILURE